 You can’t always share the details of every change or decision.
-But you can always share about the process and timeline.
-And if the timeline changes, share the update.
+But you can always share about the process and timeline – if the timeline changes, share that!

 If you make a statement and something changes, share it.
 People don’t forget earlier statements.
-Brains don’t work that way, especially when statements involve unknown changes.
+If you assume that they’ll forget something you said or promised, you’ll regret it.

 - You’re more likely to lead or collaborate with a diverse team that’s globally dispersed than a heterogeneous one that sits together.